 Users hate how much time they spend on their phones.
 If you also wish you were less addicted to your device, we might be able to help.

-According to a study users spent 3.6 hours per day on his or her phone, with 13% of participants described as addicted.
+According to a study, users spent 3.6 hours per day on his or her phones, with 13% of participants described as addicted.
 The psychological characteristics of smartphone addiction, and its links to narcissism, are particularly worrying.

 Does checking a single notification turn into a half-hour of phone browsing?
 You’re not alone — it’s all too easy to get sucked into the social media world through one alert.

 If you disable all unnecessary notifications, this is less likely to happen.
 Even muting your device to stop audio alerts can end that impulse we all have to check our phones whenever they chirp.

 2. Find Out How Much You’re Using Your Phone

 If you’d like to shock yourself into reducing phone time, maybe some cold, hard stats would help.

 These apps also allow you to set alerts to remind you if you are using your phone too much.